 I live in a house of cheese lovers, in pretty much any form.
 My kids have surprisingly sophisticated tastes which I guess I'm proud of (even if it can be expensive).

 They like pieces of cheese as part of their lunch often, but also cheesy snacks.
 Things like adjaruli khachapuri (Georgian cheese bread) and tiropita (Greek cheese pastries) were incredibly popular!
 And so were these cheesy palmiers.

 What are palmiers?

-Palmiers, also known as elephant ears, are a French pastry shaped in two spirals joined together.
-They are made from puff pastry and in the classic sweet version, you sprinkle sugar over as you roll.
+Palmiers, also known as elephant ears, are a simple French pastry.
+They get the 'elephant ear' name as they are formed with two spirals of puff pastry joined together (and it looks a little like a big ear).
+In the classic sweet version, you sprinkle sugar over the pastry as you roll.

 I've made a variation on sweet palmiers before, date walnut palmiers, which we really enjoyed, but I've meant to make a savory version for a while.
 In fact I tried a while ago, but my filling was too moist and the pastry didn't cook fully.